mimzivvimzi/mimzivvimzi/README.md

 ## Hi there! 👋🏼

 I'm an iOS developer based in Tokyo.
 In my previous life, I worked as a Business Analyst in my home state of Hawaii.
 I'm passionate about expanding my knowledge on app development.
-I learned iOS development from  <a href="https://codetechniq.com/" target="_blank">CodeTechniq</a> and through rigorous self-studying.
 Pursuing an iOS developer position in Tokyo.

 ### Get in touch